pranavvajgl-hub/Streaming-platforms-migrate/README.md

     pip install google-api-python-client
     pip install google-auth-oauthlib

-4. **Set up Spotify API**
+5. **Set up Spotify API**

-* Sign in to your account on [Spotify Developers](https://developer.spotify.com/)
+* Sign in to your account on [Spotify Developers](https://developer.spotify.com/).
-* In your dashboard click on Create App and fill up necessary boxes
+* In your dashboard click on Create App and fill up necessary boxes.
-* Set redirect uri to
+* Set redirect uri to:
     ```bash
   https://accounts.spotify.com/api/token
   http://127.0.0.1:9090
   http://localhost
   http://localhost:8888/callback

-* In column "Which API/SDKs are you planning to use?" choose Web API
+* In column "Which API/SDKs are you planning to use?" choose **Web API**
-* After you save the app, you should obtain your `Client ID, Client Secret`
+* After you save the app, you should obtain your `Client ID`, `Client Secret`
 * Create `.env` file and add the following variables:
     ````bash
     CLIENT_ID=your_spotify_client_id